Pinterest is never more envious and awe-inspiring than in the fall.

 My next stop was Wal-Mart, where I was able to buy 2 large pumpkins for $5.98 each, 3 medium-sized pumpkins for $2.98 each, and 5 small pumpkins for $0.98 each.

 So, for less than $30, I was able to line my entire mantle and then some.
-That would only buy me 2-3 pumpkins at Hobby Lobby.
+That would have only bought me 2-3 pumpkins at Hobby Lobby.

-But that also meant that I had some work to do.
+But it also meant that I had some work to do.

 Pick Out Paint Colors